Guide to Online Casinos in Texas: The Best Texas Casino Sites for 2021

 History of Casino Gambling in Texas

 Texas is a state that is steeped in tradition, evident when taking a closer look at their gambling laws.
 Until the late 20th century, gambling in Texas was completely illegal, similar to many other neighboring state back at in that period.
 But as time has passed, business interests have begun to place pressure on state lawmakers to relax these restrictions, and it is happening slowly.
 Many forms of gambling are legal in the Lone Star State, but opportunities to do so are extremely limited.
 The law gets very restrictive when it comes to online gaming.
-Let’s take a look below at the key milestones that have led Texas down the path it is currently on, and look at where online casinos stand within its murky history.
+Let’s take a look below at the key milestones that have led Texas down the path it is currently on, and look at where gaming stands within its murky history.
+The state lags far behind other states that carry numerous legal US gambling sites.

 |1871||Early settlers in Texas are prohibited from gambling.
 Card rooms were becoming increasingly popular during these formative years, and in an apparent crackdown from the religious wing of the local government, all such activity is outlawed.|